 This method will disable all Desktop apps from startup at once.
 Perform the following steps:-

-- Press the Windows logo + R keys to open the Run dialog box.
+Step 1.
+Press the Windows + R keys to open the Run dialog box.

 Above are the methods to put UWP apps or Desktop programs in sleep mode or stop running in the background on Windows 10.
 By stopping background apps, you can save a significant amount of system resources, including CPU, RAM, Internet bandwidth, and battery power.